Trip Facts

 Meals: Breakfast, Lunch, Dinner

-The trail takes you uphill to Sangbadanada (2,150 m), followed by an ascent to Deurali Pass (2,705 m).
-On your way up, you’ll cross streams and encounter the unique Tibetan Buddhist Mani walls, intricately carved with mantras.
-From the pass, enjoy stunning panoramic views of peaks like Dudh Kunda Himal, Khatanga, Karylung, and Pikey Peak.
+The route first climbs to Sangbadanada (2,150 m / 7,054 ft) and continues upward to Deurali Pass (2,705 m / 8,875 ft).
+Along the way, cross streams and encounter Tibetan Buddhist Mani walls intricately carved with sacred mantras.
+From the pass, enjoy sweeping panoramic views of peaks including Dudh Kunda Himal, Khatanga, Karylung, and Pikey Peak.

 Day 05: Trek to Namkhili